100% Financing For Suburban And Rural Homes : The Complete USDA Mortgage Guidelines (Plus Mortgage Rates)

 - For all loans, 0.40% annual fee, based on the remaining principal balance

-The upfront mortgage insurance is not paid as cash.
+Note, however, that the USDA upfront mortgage insurance is not paid as cash.
 It's an amount added to your loan balance.

 Summarizing The USDA / Rural Housing Mortgage Program